-The approach Gary and Zoë practice and teach is inspired and informed by the teachings of the legendary yogi Śrī T Krishmacharya and his son TKV Desikachar as taught to her teacher Paul Harvey.
+The approach Gary and Zoë practice and teach is inspired and informed by the teachings of the legendary yogi Śrī T Krishmacharya and his son TKV Desikachar as taught to them by Paul Harvey.

 TKV Desikachar made it clear to his students that he did not want to ‘brand’ this method of yoga.
 However, the term ‘viniyoga’ has become associated with TKV Desikachar’s approach.
 The term ‘viniyoga’ means application.
 Viniyoga is not a style or brand of yoga, but rather an approach to utilising the various tools of yoga according to an individual’s health, lifestyle, needs and interests.